St. Julian’s and Paceville travel guide and tips

 - Population of 10,000+

-- 30 minutes drive from the Malta International Airport
+- 30 Minutes drive from Malta International Airport

 - Town with largest concentration of hotels, restaurants, clubs and bars